Shopify/flash-list/documentation/docs/guides/masonry-layout.md

 Scroll to a specific content pixel offset in the list.

-Param `offset` expects the offset to scroll to.
+Parameter `offset` expects the offset to scroll to.

 Parameter `animated` (`false` by default) defines whether the list should animate while scrolling.